 This ordinance would change the zoning controls for MCDs.
-Among other things, it would permit MCDs in some Neighborhood Commercial Districts in which they are currently prohibited, subject to Mandatory Discretionary Review by the Planning Commission.
-It would also permit MCDs on the second floor of most Neighborhood Commercial Districts, subject to Mandatory Discretionary Review, and would make MCDs in PDR Zoning Districts and most Mixed Use Districts a principally permitted use.
+Among other things, it would permit MCDs in some NCDs in which they are currently prohibited, such as the Japantown NCD.
+In most NCDs, MCDs would be subject to Mandatory Discretionary Review by the Planning Commission; in some, Conditional Use Authorization would continue to be required.
+The ordinance would also permit MCDs on the second floor of most NCDs and NCTs, subject to the same controls that apply to first floor MCDs.
+In addition, this ordinance would make MCDs in PDR Zoning Districts and most Mixed Use Districts a principally permitted use.